ProtoSchool/protoschool.github.io/README.md

 $ cd protoschool.github.io
 $ git checkout existing-branch-name-from-PR
 $ npm install
-$ npm run serve
+$ npm start
 ```

 View the site on localhost at: http://localhost:3000

 ## Testing without affecting site analytics in Countly

 Only actions taken at the https://proto.school domain affect our main ProtoSchool analytics in Countly.

 You can safely experiment with any of the following to send stats to our TEST ProtoSchool dashboard in Countly instead:
 - served locally: http://localhost:3000
 - live site accessed directly through Fleek: https://protoschool.on.fleek.co/
 - preview for a specific PR via link found in PR testing section (e.g. https://bafybeihebd2p64xghtqjuewonkfm4l5n2lkvrllviz7nb33qtyir5q5fau.on.fleek.co/)